parkwaydental

 Chewy and Sticky Foods

 Chewy foods require repetitive, forceful jaw movements that stress painful teeth.
-Sticky foods and tooth pain create additional problems; these foods can pull on weakened teeth, get stuck in cavities or around dental work, and require extra effort to remove, all of which increase discomfort.
-Avoid tough meats like steak or pork chops, chewy breads like bagels or pizza crust, sticky candies and dried fruits, chewing gum, and thick peanut butter.
+Sticky foods can pull on weakened teeth, get stuck in cavities or around dental work, and require extra effort to remove.
+Avoid tough meats like steak, chewy breads like bagels or pizza crust, sticky candies and dried fruits, chewing gum, and thick peanut butter.
+These foods can also dislodge temporary fillings if you have had recent dental work.

 Spicy and Heavily Seasoned Foods

-While some people believe spicy foods help numb pain, the reality is that spicy foods with dental pain often increase discomfort.
-Hot peppers, curry, heavily spiced foods, and even black pepper can irritate inflamed gum tissue, exposed nerves, or infection sites, causing burning sensations that compound your toothache.
-Additionally, if you have any sores or cuts in your mouth, spicy seasonings cause significant stinging.
+Spicy foods often increase discomfort rather than numbing it.
+Hot peppers, curry, heavily spiced foods, and even excess black pepper can irritate inflamed gum tissue, exposed nerves, or infection sites, causing burning sensations that compound your toothache.
+Stick with bland or mildly seasoned foods during your toothache episode.

 Practical Eating Strategies for Tooth Pain Management